CONTACT YOUR BOARD MEMBERS

 Board Member- Lilia Rizo - Area 2

-Board Member- Lupe Chavez - Area 4
+Board Member- Lissette Padilla - Area 3

-Board Member- Chris Collins - Area 5
+Board Member- Precilla Barrera-Lopez - Area 5

-Student Board Member- Yesenia Solis
+Student Board Member-

 School districts are governed by an elected Board of Trustees.
 Each board member represents a different geographical area within the boundaries of the school district.
 School board policy and the Ed Code state that: